finebyte/AppMsgBridge/README.md

 `export PYTHONPATH=PATH_TO_YOUR_PEBBLE_SDK/.env/lib/python2.7/site-packages`

-For Android Bridge
--
-* Build and Install the APK
-* THIS IS IMPORTANT : Ensure your real Pebble and Phone are not connected (e.g turn of BT on your Pebble)
-* Start the Android side of the bridge and note the ws uri e.g. ws://192.168.0.6:9011

 * Run the Bridge with the relevant option and the emulator type (or a ws endpoint for advanced use)
 ```
 usage: appmsgbridge.py [-h] -i source -o dest